Lean Copilot: Large Language Models as Copilots for Theorem Proving in Lean: Building LLM-based Proof Automation with

-As introduced in Section~\ref{sec:leancopilot}, {\name} provides a general framework for running LLM inference in Lean, which is useful for building various tools for proof automation and beyond.
-Next, we showcase three important tasks for LLMs to assist humans in theorem proving: tactic suggestion (Section~\ref{subsec:tactic_suggestion}), proof search (Section~\ref{subsec:proof_search}), and premise selection (Section~\ref{subsec:premise_selection}).
+The general framework for running LLM inference in Lean (Section~\ref{sec:leancopilot}) enables building various LLM-based tools for proof automation.
+In particular, we build LLM-based tools that automates three important tasks in theorem proving: tactic suggestion (Section~\ref{subsec:tactic_suggestion}), proof search (Section~\ref{subsec:proof_search}), and premise selection (Section~\ref{subsec:premise_selection}).
+We also generalize {\lc} with low-level interfaces, one for text-to-text generation and the other for text-to-vector encoding (details in Appendix~\ref{sec:generalize}).
+Developers can use those interfaces to build other proof automation tools, or bring their own models to {\lc}.
+We hope this feature encourages developers to build more proof automation in Lean.